Breanna Stewart's Success and Achievements in Timeline

 October 20, 2024: New York Liberty Wins First WNBA Championship

-On October 20, 2024, the New York Liberty, led by Breanna Stewart, secured its first-ever WNBA Championship in franchise history by defeating the Minnesota Lynx in a 3-2 Finals series.
+On October 20, 2024, the New York Liberty secured their first-ever WNBA Championship in franchise history, defeating the Minnesota Lynx in a 3-2 Finals series, marking a significant career milestone for Breanna Stewart and the team.